foo-software/lighthouse-check-action/README.md

 # Lighthouse Check Action

-A GitHub Action for running multiple Lighthouse audits automatically in a workflow with a rich set of bonus features.
+A GitHub Action for running **multiple** Lighthouse audits automatically in a workflow with a rich set of bonus features.

 ## Inputs

+All fields are optional with the exception of either `urls` or `configFile`.

 <table>
   <tr>